alexec/www.alexecollins.com/source/2015-09-05-spring-boot-performance.html.md

 Auto-Configuration Can Load More Than You Need
 ---
-The `@SpringBootApplication`  implies the `@EnableAutoConfiguration` annotation.
-This enabled auto-configuration.
+The `@SpringBootApplication` annotation implies the `@EnableAutoConfiguration` annotation.
+This enables auto-configuration.
 This can load components you don't need, slowing application start-up and increasing memory and CPU usage.
 Lets look at how to use this in a more controlled fashion.

 If you start your application using `-Ddebug` it'll print a report of the components it auto-configures: